-Importance of Salt Lake Bankruptcy Exemptions
+Importance of Utah Bankruptcy Exemptions

 When you file bankruptcy under Utah bankruptcy laws, you want to ensure that you keep all or as many of your assets as possible.
 Utah bankruptcy exemptions protect certain property that cannot be taken in bankruptcy.
 The assets that you get to keep under are called exempt property.
 Non-exempt assets are assets that must be give to the bankruptcy trustee to be liquidated or sold according to Utah bankruptcy law and paid to your creditors.
 Exempt and non-exempt assets applies to both Chapter 7 bankruptcy and Chapter 13 bankruptcy.
 In chapter 13 bankruptcy, however, the debtor usually keeps all of their property–even if it is non-exempt and instead makes sure that the creditors receive the value of the non-exempt property.